 I first became aware of the late scholar-translator, Edward Henning and his work on Kālacakra, during July 2016, while I was working on my MA thesis at the University of Hamburg, on a text by Jonang master, Jetsun Tāranātha on the Heart Sutra.
 It was through that research that I realised that the view of empty-of-other (gzhan stong) and Kālacakra were intimately bound together and I started emailing Edward and other scholars about their work.
 I did not know at that time Edward was sick (he did not even mention it) but in his emails he was quick and ready to respond and discuss his work and that of others.

 Shortly after that, in October 2016, I attended the first year of a course on the preliminaries of Kālacakra in Dharamsala, India (which Edward was supposed to have attended and translated for the Jonang teacher, whom he referred to as Khenpo Chonang (Chokyi Nangwa Rinpoche).
-During the course, we emailed each other regularly about the course, his translations, his frustrations about the course organisers and Khenpo Chonang not responding to him and more.
+During the course, we emailed each other regularly about the course, his translations, his frustrations about the course organisers and Khenpo Chonang not responding to his emails or requests (even though he was very sick) and more.
 One thing that comes out clearly, looking back at Edward’s emails again now, is how passionate he was about translation and the choice of the right words and how keen he was to create more open and transparent communication between people.
 We agreed it was particularly frustrating when people with no real background in written translation changed and edited the texts without permission from the translator and that having oral colloquial Tibetan skills was not the same as working on written translations to a generally accepted academic standard.

 I knew from his emails then that he was not well, but due to his continuing interest and responses, he seemed fine and he certainly never seemed pessimistic about his illness.
 Therefore, it was a major shock to hear that he suddenly passed away on 15th November 2016 in London, UK, reportedly with his wife Ayse, stepdaughter, John Howard and HE Chime Rinpoche at his bedside.
 I subsequently attended Edward’s funeral in London (acting as a voluntary oral translator for Khenpo Chokyi Nangwa) with airfare paid out of my own pocket.
 Even though I had never met Henning in person (and I was not a very experienced oral translator), I admired his work greatly and so it was an honour to be able to attend his funeral and also hear Chime Rinpoche give an inspiring tribute to him.